Anomalous statistics of laser-cooled atoms in dissipative optical lattices: Anomalous statistics and infinite densities

 valid for shallow lattices.
-In the opposite limit of deep lattices, the spatial structure of the lattice and the energy surfaces play an important role and cannot simply be averaged out.
-The diffusive term $D(p) = D_0 + D_1 /[1 + (p/p_c)^2]$ describes stochastic fluctuations of the momentum. $D_0$ and $D_1$ are functions of the experimental parameters~\cite{Castin1990,Marksteiner1996}.
+The diffusive term $D(p) = D_0 + D_1 /[1 + (p/p_c)^2]$ describes stochastic fluctuations of the momentum where $D_0$ and $D_1$ are functions of the experimental parameters~\cite{Castin1990,Marksteiner1996}.
 Unlike the friction force that vanishes in the limit of large momentum, the momentum diffusion becomes $p$-independent in this limit, and $D(p) \to D_0$.
 The simple relation between friction and dissipation, in the spirit of the Einstein relation, is hence invalid.

 The steady-state solution of Eq.~\ref{eqLutz}, $W(p)$, was derived in~\cite{Lutz2003}.
 Using the force given by Eq.~\ref{eq06} and the diffusive term discussed above, it reads